GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

 - The *vwidth* and *vheight* of the viewpoint in degrees.
 This number depends on whether you are looking with the naked eye (in which case the view is about 60° wide), or with binoculars, for example [unrestricted].
 - The *twist* in degrees.
 This is the boresight rotation (clockwise) of the image [0].
-- The *altitude* of the viewer above sea level in kilometers.
-If this value is less than 10, it is assumed to instead be the distance of the viewer from the center of the earth in earth radii.
-If **r** is appended, it is assumed to instead be the distance from the center of the earth in kilometers [infinity].
+- The *altitude* of the viewer above sea level in kilometers [infinity].
+Alternatively, append **R** if giving the distance of the viewer from the center of the Earth in Earth radii, or **r** if giving the distance from the center of the Earth in kilometers.
+Finally, give *altitude* as **g** to compute and use the altitude for a geosynchronous orbit.

 **Description**